HVR-Met: A Hypothesis-Verification-Replanning Agentic System for Extreme Weather Diagnosis: A Comprehensive Benchmark for Extreme Weather Diagnosis

-\textbf{For the specific sub-task evaluation}, we present a multi-faceted semi-synthetic benchmark derived from 584 extreme weather analysis papers published in prestigious journals, including Weather and Forecasting (AMS), Acta Meteorologica Sinica, and Meteorology.
-This benchmark is structured to evaluate the multi-agent system across two core functional dimensions: figure generation and meteorological index computation.
+For the specific sub-task evaluation, we present a multi-faceted semi-synthetic benchmark derived from 584 extreme weather analysis papers published in prestigious journals, including Weather and Forecasting (AMS), Acta Meteorologica Sinica, and Meteorology.
+This benchmark is structured to evaluate the multi-agent system across two core functional dimensions: figure generation and meteorological index calculation.

-The first dimension assesses the agent's proficiency in diagnostic plotting through a visual-semantic verification pipeline.
-This track features 100 high-fidelity tasks across 20 core figure types.
-Unlike conventional pixel-level similarity metrics, we propose an assessment agentic workflow centered on ``meteorological semantic integrity''—prioritizing whether the agent-generated code produces visualizations that accurately represent critical atmospheric anomalies, such as vortices and shear lines.
-To implement this, we select 100 ``gold standard'' images from the literature and employ a VLM to generate binary (yes/no) QA pairs based on these original plots.
-These prompts are rigorously verified by five senior forecasters to ensure operational relevance.
-During evaluation, the system extracts plotting requirements from original captions to prompt the agent for autonomous code generation and execution.
-The resulting output is fed back into the VLM to answer the original QA by comparing these results with the ground truth, we evaluate the agent's ability to translate textual diagnostic requirements into physically consistent visualizations.
-To rigorously quantify the meteorological semantic integrity, we adopt an accuracy-based metric derived from the VLM verification loop.
-The performance is reported as a percentage, reflecting the alignment rate between the generated visualization and the ground truth logic.
-Specifically, for a set of $N$ validation questions associated with a task, the visualization score is calculated as $\frac{1}{N} \sum_{i=1}^{N} \mathbb{I}(A_{gen}^{(i)} = A_{gt}^{(i)}) \times 100\%$, where $A_{gen}$ and $A_{gt}$ denote the VLM-derived answers for the generated and original figures, respectively, and $\mathbb{I}(\cdot)$ is the indicator function for an exact match.The comprehensive evaluation pipeline, integrating the VLM-based verification and human-verified QA pairs, is schematically illustrated in Figure \ref{icml-historical}.
+The first dimension evaluates the accuracy of the meteorological figures generated by the agent.
+This track features 100 high-quality tasks across 20 core figure types.
+Unlike conventional pixel-level similarity metrics, we propose an assessment agentic workflow centered on ``meteorological semantic integrity,'' which prioritizes whether the agent-generated code produces visualizations that accurately represent critical atmospheric anomalies such as vortices and shear lines.
+To implement this, we select 100 ``gold standard'' figures from the 584 papers and employ a VLM to generate binary yes-or-no QA pairs based on these original figures.
+These pairs are subsequently rigorously verified by five senior forecasters to ensure their operational relevance, as well as the accuracy and uniqueness of the answers.

+During evaluation, the agent is tasked with autonomously generating a meteorological figure that matches the exact timestamp, spatial coordinates, and variables of the corresponding gold standard figure.
+After the agent executes its code to produce the visualization, this generated figure is fed into the VLM alongside the original question from the human verified question and answer pair.
+The VLM then outputs a binary yes or no answer.
+By comparing the response of the VLM with the ground truth answer, we evaluate the capability of the agent to translate textual requirements into accurate visual representations.